 AT 114 - Keyboarding II.
 3 Credits.
 Training in keying business letters, multiple-page reports, tables, and special business forms.
 Attention to building speed with control.
-Student must type a minimum of 45 WPM with no more than 5 errors to pass this course.
-(PR: AT 113)
+Student who cannot key 35 WPM with fewer than 5 errors on the first day of class will need to transfer to AT 113.
+(PR: AT 136 or AAT 136)